-Education at public schools in Rio de Janeiro is free to all children, including foreign children resident in the city.
-All public schools are managed by the local municipality and there is a standard curriculum followed across all institutions, with classes being taught in Portuguese.
+Education at public schools in Rio de Janeiro is free to all children.
+This includes foreign children resident in the city.
+All public schools are managed by the local municipality, which manages more than 1,000 schools.
+A standard curriculum is followed across all institutions, with classes being taught in Portuguese.

-The standard of education at Brazilian public schools remains low and there are often issues involving overcrowding and shortages of materials and teaching staff.
-Due to the demand for space, and in order to accommodate the high number of students, Rio schools often run three separate school sessions per day: in the morning, afternoon and evening.
+The standard of education at Brazilian public schools remains low.
+Schools often have issues involving overcrowding and shortages of materials and teaching staff.
+Due to the demand for space and to accommodate the high number of students, Rio schools often run three separate school sessions per day: in the morning, afternoon and evening.
 Children will attend one session per day.
 Occasionally, private schools in Rio may also follow this pattern.

 Private schools in Rio de Janeiro

 Some expats choose to send their children to these schools due to the improved quality of education compared to public schools and lower fees compared to international schools.
-However, as classes are predominantly taught in Portuguese, it’s important that children have at least some proficiency in the language.
+However, as classes are predominantly taught in Portuguese, children must have at least some proficiency in the language.